-What is a Managed Service?
+What is a Managed Service and How Does it Apply?

 Managed Service is when an outside partner or vendor fully manages specific business tasks or systems for a client.
 This lets the client focus on their main business while the partner handles specialized work, like IT support or equipment maintenance.
 It helps businesses use expert help efficiently within their partner network.